needle-mirror/com.unity.sentis/Documentation~/onnx-model-importer-properties.md

 ### Inputs

-This section shows the total number of inputs the model has, and a list of the inputs.
+The table below shows both the total count of inputs that the model possesses and provides a list detailing these inputs.

 |Property|Description|
 |-|-|